Mhairi Black: Deputy Leader of SNP (Westminster)

 In December 2022, she became Deputy Leader of the SNP at Westminster.

 On 4 July 2023, Black announced that she would not seek re-election as an MP at the 2024 general election.
 On The News Agents podcast, she called Westminster "one of the most unhealthy workplaces you could ever be in" and "a toxic environment".
 On the eve of the 2023 Rutherglen and Hamilton West by-election she reportedly threatened to quit the SNP.
 This was over her wishes to be succeeded as SNP candidate by her senior adviser Robert Innes.
 Eventually councillor Jacqueline Cameron was selected as the SNP candidate.
 In the general election Paisley and Renfrewshire South went with the Labour landslide electing Scottish Labour candidate Johanna Baxter.

-Post–politics (2024–present)
+Comedy and acting (2024–present)

 Black announced her decision not to stand for the 2024 general election, and said that she was looking for "new adventures" in her life after leaving the House of Commons.
 Following a performance at the Edinburgh Fringe Festival, Black embarked on a national tour with her stage show Politics Isn't For Me which commenced in March 2025 and concluded in July 2025.
 In October 2025, it was announced that Black would be joining the cast of the new BBC legal drama Counsels.